Turkey coup plots: Major suspects

 Land forces commander 2002-04.
 Arrested in connection with the Sledgehammer case in July 2010.

-General Nusret Tasdeler
+General Nusret Tasdelen

 Former commander of Aegean Army and head of the army's educational command.
 Arrested in August 2011 for setting up anti-AK websites.
+Sentenced to life at the Ergenekon trial in August 2013.

 General Ismail Pekin

 Former general staff intelligence chief, arrested in August 2011.
+Sentenced to seven years at the Ergenekon trial.

+Still on trial.
 A highly acclaimed journalist for the opposition newspaper Milliyet, Nedim Sener won a press freedom award for a book he wrote about the assassination of the ethnic Armenian writer Hrant Dink, in which he blamed the security forces.

 A journalist who wrote a book about the Ergenekon group, and who is known for reporting on human rights abuses and on what he describes as illegal Islamist networks operating within the Turkish state.
 Arrested in March 2011 with Nedim Sener.